kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 It's important to use secure key management practices, such as rotating keys on a regular basis and protecting keys from unauthorized access.
 This includes using strong passwords or passphrases for symmetric keys and protecting private keys with appropriate permissions and access controls.
 Cryptographic keys used in JWTs should be of sufficient size to ensure their security.
 For example, the minimum recommended size for an RSA key is 2048 bits.
 It's important to use keys of adequate size to avoid potential vulnerabilities.

-### Validate all cryptographic input used in JWT

-It's important to validate all cryptographic inputs used in JWTs to ensure that they are legitimate and not maliciously constructed.
-This includes verifying that elliptic curve points used in key agreement algorithms are on the specified curve and that other inputs conform to the requirements of the cryptographic operation.

 ### Avoid compression before encryption

 Data should not be compressed before encryption, as it can reveal information about the plaintext and weaken the security of the JWT.